 Such a safari is quite unfamiliar at the beginning and completely different from other holiday trips.

 As I changed my job on July 2018, my summer holiday was postponed in 2018.
 Instead, we planned a 10-day vacation over the turn of the year 2018 to 2019.
 This time, the three of us, my wife Simone, my daughter Luise and I, went to the Masai Mara for 9 nights.
-We were very curious how it would be there at this time of year - shortly after the small rainy season and without the big wildebeest herds, which then are back in the Serengeti.
+We were very curious how it would be there at this time of year - shortly after the small rainy season and without the big wildebeest herds, which at this time of the year are back in the Serengeti.

 Hardly back from Tanzania last year, we immediately started planning the next Africa trip.
 This time we were again 6 persons, like on our first Africa trip in 2013.
 From the experience of our last trip we wanted to minimize the stressful drives as much as possible and therefore limited ourselves to only three parks with at least 3 days stay in each.